HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 **null pointer** A pointer that currently do not point at anything.
 O
 -
-**ostream** A type in the std library that can be used to write sequences of characters or representations of other kinds of data.
+**ostream** A type in the std library that can be used to write characters sequences or representations of other kinds of data.
 T
 -
 **template** Feature that supports generic types in functions and classes.
 Allows a function or class to work on many different data types without being rewritten for each one.